nnUyi/SNGAN/README.md

 # SNGAN
-  A implement of spectral normalization GAN for tensorflow version, spectral normalization is used in this repo to give some constrants to the weights of discriminator
+  An implement of spectral normalization GAN for tensorflow version, spectral normalization is used in this repo to give some constrants to the weights of discriminator

 # Requirements